mikeykong/personal/TIL/2023/Aug04/README.md

       - name: Echo Hello World
         run: echo "Hello World"
 ```
-## What it looks in GitHub Actions UI
+## What it looks like in the GitHub Actions UI

 ![my-first-hello-world.png](./my-first-hello-world.png)